Thank you all sincerely -- whether you prayed, volunteered, attended, or supported

 on Saturday, January 23.

-Restore Saint John the Baptist Capital Campaign Prayer
+Friends of Saint John the Baptist

-Saint John the Baptist Capital Campaign
+Restore Saint John the Baptist Campaign

 Msgr.
 Lawrence asks you to participate in this historic endeavor and to consider a gift or 3-year pledge proportionate to your circumstances or to consider a family gift.
 Your support will help restore the exterior of your church.
 Please consider a gift today.
 Call us at 215.482.4600 or give online at: